Work With Me

 Concrete, sustainable progress.

-You'll walk out of sessions having made decisions you'd been avoiding for months, having said the thing you hadn't been able to say, having finally gotten excited about something again.
-That's the work.
+Progress looks different for everyone: finally sending the application, having the conversation you've been rehearsing for weeks, or just waking up knowing what you actually want to do next.
+You'll walk out of sessions having made decisions you'd been avoiding for months, said the thing you hadn't been able to say, or finally gotten excited about something again.

 How We Can Work Together